rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 ### 9.0 - Make your own kiosk to customize

 Next we will create a clone of the DEFAULT kiosk and give it your own name in your own folder.

-This will become the kiosk you modify and run, customized with your own content and receivers etc.
+***This will be the kiosk you modify and run, customized with your own content and receivers etc.***

 Do you have a name in mind?
-Whatever you like (*no spaces or special characters except underscore should be OK*).
-I will use "mycustomkiosk"
+Use whatever you like (*except no spaces or special characters -  underscore should be OK*).
+I strongly suggest you keep it short.
+Long names may cause you headaches later on.
+I will use the name "customkiosk" here for documentation purposes.

 **9.1** Decide where to keep your content.
 It can be anywhere however there are a couple obvious choices.
 The goal is to separate your customized site-dependent code from the repository code.

-- Best practice is someplace outside of the repository project such as the user's "Documents" folder. eg  C:/Users/MOTUS_USER/Documents (or perhaps Projects).
-This keeps good separation and protection of your customized content from the files that came from the repository.
+1. Best practice is someplace outside of the repository project such as the user's "Documents" folder. eg  C:/Users/MOTUS_USER/Documents.

+   - This keeps good separation and protection of your customized content from the files that came from the repository.
+   - It has advantages if you want to use a code repository like github to maintain your content.

+2. Or you may prefer to add it to the MOTUS_KIOSK/kiosks folder (along side where DEFAULT lives).

-- In the MOTUS_KIOSK/kiosks folder (same as where DEFAULT lives) This is convient as you develop quickly using the IDE - however its messy to maintain once you 'go live' or need to update versions or bug fixesfrom the repository etc.
+   - This is convient as you develop quickly using the IDE.
+   - It is somewhat messy to maintain if you intend to add your content to your own it to a github repository.

+   *I will assume in this documentation that you will use location 1* (C:/Users/MOTUS_USER/Documents)

 **9.2** Open WindowsExplorer (or OSX Finder) and do a copy...

 - Navigate to:  C:\Users\MOTUS\_USER\Projects\MOTUS_KIOSK

-- "Copy" (right-click) the entire folder kiosks/DEFAULT
+- "Copy" (right-click) the entire subfolder folder "kiosks"

-- Navigate to your MOTUS_USER\Documents folder
+- Navigate to your MOTUS_USER\Documents\ folder

 - "Paste" the copy

-- Navigate to that new kiosks folder (C:\Users\MOTUS_USER\Documents\kiosks)
+- Navigate into that new kiosks folder (C:\Users\MOTUS_USER\Documents\kiosks)

-- Right-click the "DEFAULT" folder and rename it "mycustomkiosk"
+- Right-click the "DEFAULT" folder and rename it "customkiosk"

-  If you have been following along with my conventions for names you should, you should now have a folder:  C:\Users\MOTUS_USER\Documents\kiosks\mycustomkiosk
+  If you have been following along with my conventions for names you should, you should now have a folder:  C:\Users\MOTUS_USER\Documents\kiosks\customkiosk

 ### 10.0 - Configuration

 ##### 10.1 - Re-Point the starup.cfg to run your new kiosk.

 Now back in the RStudio IDE -  select the 'Files' tab again and navigate to the top-level project folder and find startup.cfg.
-Open it.
+Open it in the editor.

+- Change the KiosksPath to whatever folder path you used above.
-Change the StartKiosk value from DEFAULT to whatever path and name you used above.
+- Change the StartKiosk value from DEFAULT to whatever name you used above.
 Again we can use relative paths here since we are working as a local user in the IDE.

 ```
 KiosksPath="~/Documents/kiosks"
-StartKiosk="mycustomkiosk"
+StartKiosk="customkiosk"
 KioskCfgFile="kiosk.cfg"
 ```

-Save it and close the Startup.cfg file ( dont forget the 'Save' !)
+- Save it and close the Startup.cfg file ( dont forget the 'Save' !)

-Select the global.R file again and click 'Run app' button.
-The app should run properly and if you scroll back in the console window and you should see a line like  "global KioskName:mycustomkiosk"
+- Select the global.R file again and click 'Run app' button.
+The app should run properly and if you scroll back in the console window and you should see a line like  "global KioskName:customkiosk"

 From now on, you will be running and working to customize your own copy of the kiosk.

 ##### 10.2 - Edit your kiosk.cfg file.

-In your own kiosk directory (mycustomkiosk)  is a file called kiosk.cfg.
+In your own kiosk directory (customkiosk)  is a file called kiosk.cfg.
 It contains the default set of key/value pairs that do things like set the target motus receiver deployment(s), your icons , banner logos, main title etc.

 Jump over to the document **2_CONFIGURATION_GUIDE_README.md** and set the parameters in your kiosk.cfg as described there.